 They approached without being greeted by gunshots, which Dylis thought of as a step up in hospitality.
 The lack of movement along the railing was worrying, but Dylis pushed that aside for the moment.
 They were at a low angle.
-If the crew were keeping to the middle of the deck, she and Thais wouldn't be able to see them until they'd boarded.
+If the crew was keeping to the middle of the deck, she and Thais wouldn't be able to see them until they'd boarded.
 She wasn't looking forward to that.

 'Someone is talking!'
-Thais signed, when they were close enough to see the individual boards that made up the hull.
+Thais signed when they were close enough to see the individual boards that made up the hull.
 'I do not recognize the voice but- Nikon!
 She is talking to Nikon!'

 Dylis wished there was some way to signal the whale to go faster.
 'She?'

 'Just means there could be a lull.
 Keep quiet and follow my lead.'
 Dylis scanned the hull.
-There had to be some rope, some makeshift handholds they could grab on to.
+There had to be some rope, some makeshift handholds they could grab onto.